McMasterRS/lm_building-modern-SPAs/outline.md

 At the end of this workshop, attendees will be able to:

-- Create a Next JS application
+- Create a Next.js application
-- Add the MUI library to a Next JS application
+- Add the MUI library to a Next.js application
 - Use the recommended McMaster typography fonts and styles
-- Create navigation elements for your webpage including a navigation bar, breadcrumbs and a universal back button.
+- Create navigation elements for your webpage including a navigation bar, footer, breadcrumbs and a universal back button.
 - Style common interactive UI elements like buttons and file input widgets
-- Display information to the user using MUI cards and/or a data grid
+- Evaluate your website for AODA compliance and fix common accessibility errors

 ## Table of Content